-Making the decision to open a bar is an exciting first step.
+Making the decision to open a bar or pub is an exciting first step.
 You’ve got the passion and the vision, next is the business plan.
 There’s a tried and tested formula for business plans, but if you’re starting a bar it’s good to take a more specialist approach.

 To kick things off, picture the people who will be reading your bar business plan.
 Most likely it will be prospective business partners, investors and lenders.
 These parties want proof that a company is worth their time and money, and it’s the job of your business plan to do that.
 In the future, it will also be read by you, as you gauge your bar’s success to date and plan your next steps.
 With the interests of all these people in mind, you’re ready to start writing.